dirjk/phate/README.md

 Parameters:
 * set the `persistence` key of the settings object to either `sessionStorage` or `localStorage` when initializing the state using phateInit.

+# Advanced Use: Shared Scope

+Each Phate Instance is configurable so that you can set what scope it is available on.
+The default setting is to have it only available to your code that has `import 'phate'` in scope, however it is also possible to set the scope to `window`.
+This is useful because it allows you to share Phate instances with all of your code on a single page, such as if your page is rendered using a micro-app pattern or if there are multiple types of app on your page, such as both a React app and a Vue app.

+Parameters:
+* set the `sharedScope` key of the settings object to either `window` or `undefined` when initializing the state using phateInit.

 # Advanced Use: Integrating into a React project